If you can keep your head when all about you are losing theirs and blaming it on you...

 Yours is the Earth and everything that’s in it... - Rudyard Kipling

 As we were battling the pandemic the year before last, I received a call from a dear friend in Italy – she was worried about me because of the COVID-19 outbreak.
 She insisted that I stay at home and that I use a mask for protection.
 She was adamant that I keep myself safe, regardless of my efforts to reassure her that, in the current situation, it is not necessary to barricade myself at home, and a bit of care and personal hygiene is enough.

 Bizarrely, a couple of days after her call, the first few cases of Coronavirus were reported in Italy.
 And, in only three days, those few cases multiplied to over 150, including three deaths.
 A wild panic took over after such a rapid spread of the virus, made worse by the lack of confidence in the Italian authorities to contain the outbreak.

 Although some panic is understandable, I wasn’t proud of my home country as I read an article about how the Coronavirus has triggered "hysterical" and "shameful waves of xenophobia" in Italy.
 It reported the many hateful statements doing the rounds on social media, including that of a woman telling a Chinese person, "It's because of you that we're all going to die!", and for them to reply "Ma’am, I've only seen China on Google Maps" in fluent Italian.

-At this moment in time, when COVID-19 is taking over the news globally, a number of interesting psychological phenomena are being discussed by the experts:
+At that moment in time, when COVID-19 was taking over the news globally, a number of interesting psychological phenomena were being discussed by the experts:

 · psychological biases in judging the danger